jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

 npx dotenv sequelize db:migrate
 ```

-If there is an error with migrating, check your migration file and make changes.
+If there is an error when migrating, check your migration file and make changes.

-If there is no error in migrating but you want to change the migration file,
-remember to undo the migration first, change the file, then migrate again.
+If there is no error when migrating, but you want to change the migration file afterwards, undo the migration first, change the file, then migrate again.

 Command to undo the migration: